Peggy Pascoe: Other works

 In addition to teaching and mentoring, Pascoe was involved in a number of professional and community organizations, and was a frequently invited commentator for newspapers and radio sources.
-After her passing, the Journal of Women's History published an in memoriam that honored Pascoe specifically for her mentorship to women graduate students.
-Pascoe also authored numerous essays on the historical linkages between interracial marriage and same sex marriage, though she professed to be “uncomfortable making direct comparisons between the present and the past.”
+After she died the Journal of Women's History published an issue that honored Pascoe for her mentorship of women graduate students.
+Pascoe also authored numerous essays on the historical linkages between interracial marriage and same sex marriage, and she professed to be "uncomfortable making direct comparisons between the present and the past."
 Pascoe posited that the work of civil rights activists in paving the way for gay and lesbian activists cannot be underestimated, and that the same “ugly rhetoric”—the natural vs. unnatural paradigm—structures opposition to both same sex marriage and interracial marriage.
 Pascoe also warned against the myth of colorblindness in the aftermath of Barack Obama’s election, as the “wily tenacity of racism” continues to shape discourse on Obama’s black father and white mother.
 In 2009, Pascoe received a Martin Luther King Jr. award from the University of Oregon for her work in promoting diversity and social equality on campus.